rferina/covid_machine_learning/README.md

 # Machine Learning Approach to a Novel Curated Covid-19 Antibody Database
 ### By Toni Brooks, Matt Esqueda, Rachel Ferina, and Kaetlyn Gibson

+## Overview
+We cleaned four publicly available Covid-19 antibody-antigen datasets to curate a MongoDB database for machine learning.
+We developed a binary classification machine learning model to identify if an antibody is SARS-CoV-2 or not, as well as a regression machine learning model to predict antigen binding affinity.

 ## Terms to Know

 | Term          | Definition                                                   |